eyelevelai/code-samples/projects/search-and-completion-next/README.md

 yarn run dev
 ```

-This will create a local server on [http://localhost:3000](http://localhost:3000) which is accessible via a post request to the `/search` endpoint.
+This will create a local server on [http://localhost:3000](http://localhost:3000).

 # Core Components